 At the start of 2026, his wealth was roughly $780 billion, while mid–2026 after the IPO, it stood at about $1.1 trillion.
 As his net worth jumped sharply to about $1.1 trillion, it made him the world’s first trillionaire on paper.

-The increase came mainly from SpaceX valuation growth, Tesla share movements, Artificial intelligence investments through xAI, investor confidence in future space, satellite, and AI businesses.
+The increase came mainly from SpaceX valuation growth, Tesla share movements, Artificial intelligence investments through xAI, as well as investor confidence in future space, satellite, and AI businesses.

 How Musk built his fortune

-Elon Musk has been the wealthiest person in the world since 2025, and became the first and only USD trillionaire in 2026 in June, according to Forbes, which estimates his net worth to be $1.1 trillion.
+Elon Musk has been the wealthiest person in the world since 2025, and became the first and only USD trillionaire in June 2026, according to Forbes, which estimates his net worth to be $1.1 trillion.

 In 1995, Musk co-founded the software company Zip2.
 Following its sale in 1999, he co-founded X.com, an online payment company that later merged to form PayPal, which was acquired by eBay in 2002.
 Musk also became an American citizen in 2002.